-Dashboard Diagrams
+Usage of Dashboard Diagrams

-Usage of Dashboard diagrams present compelling views of information - such as the status of Requirements in a particular release of the system - that can be viewed inside the model or conveniently copied directly into management or project team presentations.
-They are useful for planning an iteration such as an Agile sprint to view how ready the Requirements are for the implementation team; for example to view what percentage of the Requirements have been approved and are of high priority.
+Dashboard diagrams present rich yet easily understood views of information - such as the status of Requirements in a particular release of the system - that can be opened inside the model or conveniently copied directly into management or project team presentations.
+They are useful for planning an iteration such as an Agile sprint to view how ready the Requirements are for the implementation team; for example, to view what percentage of the Requirements have been approved and are of high priority.

-Options for Dashboard Diagrams

-The Standard Charts and Graphs available from the Toolbox can be configured in a number of ways, including changing the source, applying filters or modifying the appearance of the chart as indicated in this diagram, available from the chart's Properties window using the 'Appearance' section.
+Options for Dashboard Diagrams The standard Charts and graphs available from the Toolbox can be configured in a number of ways, including changing the source, applying filters or modifying the appearance of the Chart as indicated in this diagram, available from the Chart's

+Properties window using the 'Appearance' section.

-Learn more about Dashboard Diagrams Charts
+Learn more about Dashboard Diagrams

+Standard Charts